-- Develop nature networks between parks, the Rangitikei River and Tutaenui Stream that provide improved active mobility options, increase connection between the town centre and the Rangitikei River, support wildlife corridors, and green the town centre. - > Incorporate art and culture into the open space networks. - > Identify opportunities for the use of green, low impact design, infrastructure. - > Encourage an increase in canopy cover in Bulls. - > Develop the access point to the Rangitīkei River as a recreation spot with facilities for visitors. - > Community-led redevelopment of the Bulls Domain. - > Support improvements to parks and reserves for Bulls that meet the needs of a growing community and are aligned with the Parks, Open Spaces and Sporting Facilities Strategy.
+- Develop nature networks between parks, the Rangitīkei River and Tūtaenui Stream that provide improved active mobility options, increase connection between the town centre and the Rangitīkei River, support wildlife corridors, and green the town centre. - > Incorporate art and culture into the open space networks. - Identify opportunities for the use of green, low impact design, infrastructure. - > Encourage an increase in canopy cover in Bulls. - Develop the access point to the Rangitīkei River as a recreation spot with facilities for visitors. - > Community-led redevelopment of the Bulls Domain.